 Banksia flowers are native to Australia, where the familiar wildflowers are well appreciated for their beauty, versatility, and drought-tolerance.
 Read on for more information about banksia flowers and banksia plant care.

 Banksia (Banksia spp.) is a stunning plant with unique leaves and stunning flowers that bloom nonstop.
-This diverse plant family contains a variety of forms that include 6 to 12 foot (2 to 3.5 m.) shrubs and full-size trees that attain heights of 30 to 60 feet.
+This diverse plant family contains a variety of forms that include 6 to 12 foot (2 to 3.5 m.) shrubs and full-size trees that attain heights of 30 to 60 feet (9 to 18 m.).

 The tiny blooms, arranged in round, oval, or cylindrical clusters, come in a range of colors such as yellowish green, brown, orange, pale yellow, cream, and red.
 The flowers are highly attractive to birds and beneficial insects.

 Growing banksia is easy as long as you provide well-drained soil, full sunlight, and excellent air circulation.
 If your soil is clay-based, dig in generous amounts of finely chopped bark or compost to improve soil texture.
 Plant banksia on a low mound of soil to promote drainage, then surround the plant with gravel mulch.